Kohlrabi is a vegetable that’s related to the cabbage family. It’s widely consumed in Europe and Asia and has gained popularity around the world.

 High in antioxidants

 Kohlrabi contains a wide array of antioxidants, such as vitamin C, anthocyanins, isothiocyanates, and glucosinolates.
-These are plant compounds that protect your cells against free radical damage that may otherwise increase your risk of disease (
+These plant compounds protect your cells against free radical damage that may otherwise increase your risk of disease (

 Diets high in antioxidant-rich vegetables like kohlrabi are associated with a reduced risk of diabetes, metabolic disease, and premature death (